Localization theorems in topological Hochschild homology and topological cyclic homology

 The arrows marked ``$\simeq$'' are weak equivalences by the Two-Sided Bar Lemma and Proposition~\ref{propnibus} above.
-The map on right is the map we are interested in, and so our goal is to describe a tool for showing that the two maps on the left are weak equivalences.
+The composite map on the right is the map we are interested in, and so our goal is to prove that the two maps on the left are weak equivalences.
 The first map is induced by a map of $\aC$-bimodules

 which is easily seen to be a weak equivalence by the Two-Sided Bar Lemma and the hypothesis that $\fM\to F^{*}\fN$ is a weak equivalence.
+Since we have assumed that $\aC$ and $\aD$ are pointwise cofibrant, by Proposition~\ref{propTHHvsTHM}, to show that the second map is a weak equivalence, it suffices to show that the map

-Understanding the second map is where we apply Proposition~\ref{propcoremorita}: We obtain a commutative diagram with the maps labeled ``$\simeq$'' weak equivalences \begin{small}
+is a weak equivalence and here we apply Proposition~\ref{propcoremorita}: We obtain a commutative diagram with the horizontal maps isomorphisms